MREstepa/html-css-javascript/README.md

 # HTML, CSS, and Javascript for Web Developers
-This repository is for the [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers) module assignment answers.
+This repository is for my [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers) module assignment answers.

 ## Module Assignments Solution Links